- Int'l & Global Studies+

 - Contact Us

-Associate Professor of Anthropology, Undergraduate Program Director for Sociology & Anthropology
+Associate Professor; Undergraduate Program Director for Sociology & Anthropology

 3134 Eastman Hall

 Christine Kray earned her Ph.D. in Anthropology from the University of Pennsylvania and her B.A. in Anthropology from New Mexico State University.
 A political anthropologist, her research has focused on the Yucatec Maya of Belize and Mexico, and she uses ethnographic, oral historical, and archival methods to critically examine colonialism, war, religion, and evangelization.
 She is currently working with archaeological colleagues on a book provisionally titled: The Caste War and the San Pedro Maya in British Honduras.
 Other ongoing projects examine U.S. presidential politics through the heuristics of ritual, symbol, performance, and myth-making.
 She teaches courses on: Immigration to the U.S., Culture and Politics in Latin America, The Ethnographic Imagination, Ritual and Performance, The Global Economy and the Grassroots, and Cuisine, Culture, and Power.